George Ernest

 George Ernest (born George Ruud Hjorth; November 20, 1921 - June 25, 2009) was an American actor and Office of Strategic Services (OSS) combat photographer/cameraman during World War II.
 He appeared in more than 60 films between 1930 and 1942.

 Early life

-Ernest was born George Ruud Hjorth to a Norwegian mother and Danish father.
+Ernest was born George Ruud Hjorth on November 20, 1921, in Pittsfield, Massachusetts, to a Norwegian mother and Danish father.
 The family moved to California when he was two and a half years old.
 His father owned a restaurant in Hollywood.

 Acting career

 Ernest began getting small parts in silent films when he was just three years old.
 He had a successful career as a child actor, being a member of Our Gang in 1931.
 He also played Roger Jones in 17 Jones Family low-budget films from 1936 to 1940 (named Roger Evers in the first movie, Every Saturday Night).
 However, as he grew older, roles became scarcer, so he learned from cameramen on his films and became one himself.